Spatial disease mapping using Directed Acyclic Graph Auto-Regressive (DAGAR) models: Model

+While scalability of the DAGAR model is an important aspect in the analysis of large spatial datasets, our current emphasis is on offering a class of areal models with an interpretable parameterization.
+In this regard, we resolve the issue of a lack of meaningful relationship $\rho$ and spatial correlation in the proper CAR models.
+We now offer insight about the interpretability of $\rho$ in the DAGAR model for certain special graphs.

-{ \begin{theorem} Let $\calT$ denote a tree with vertices $V=\{1,\ldots,k\}$ and $\pi$ denote any ordering such that for any $i \neq \pi(1)$, $n_\pi(i) = 1$.
-Then the covariance matrix in (\ref{eq:onedag}) defines the autoregressive Gaussian process on $\calT$, i.e., $(L_\pi^TF_\pi L_\pi)^{-1}=(\rho^{d_{ij}})$ where $d_{ij}$ denotes the shortest path on $\calT$ between $i$ and $j$. \end{theorem}}
+\begin{theorem} Let $\calT$ denote a tree with vertices $V=\{1,\ldots,k\}$ and $\pi $ denote any ordering such that for any $i \neq \pi (1)$, $n_\pi (i) = 1$.
+Then the covariance matrix in (\ref{eq:onedag}) defines the autoregressive Gaussian process on $\calT$, i.e., $(L_\pi ^TF_\pi L_\pi )^{-1}=(\rho^{d_{ij}})$ where $d_{ij}$ denotes the shortest path on $\calT$ between $i$ and $j$. \end{theorem}

-Theorem \ref{th:pathcov} shows that if $\calG$ is acyclic, then under certain orderings including breadth-first and pre-order tree traversals, this model is equivalent to the stationary AR$(1)$ model on trees with $\rho$ being the correlation between neighbouring areas.
-In fact, in this case, for any two vertices separated by a distance $d$, the correlation is $\rho^d$. { The result also shows that while we require an ordering of the locations to construct the DAGAR model, the resulting matrix can often be order-free and stationary and simply a function of the underlying undirected graph.
+Theorem \ref{th:pathcov} shows that if $\calG$ is acyclic, then, under certain orderings including breadth-first and pre-order tree traversals, this model is equivalent to the stationary AR$(1)$ model on trees with $\rho$ being the correlation between neighboring areas.
+Here, for any two vertices separated by a distance $d$, the correlation is $\rho^d$.
+The result also shows that while we require an ordering of the locations to construct the DAGAR model, the resulting matrix in this case is order-free and stationary and simply a function of the underlying undirected graph.
 We now present a result on interpretation of $\rho$ for an $m \times n$ regular grid graph.